How to report repairs to a private landlord or agent

 Check your tenancy agreement to find out how to report repairs.

-If you rent through a letting agent, this is usually who you should contact.
+If you rent through a letting agent, you usually contact them.

-If the agent does not respond or pass the information to the landlord, you could contact your landlord direct.
-Speaking to the landlord may help get the work done quicker in some cases.
+If the agent does not respond or tell the landlord, you could contact your landlord direct.
+Sometimes this gets the work done quicker.

 How soon should repairs be fixed?

-Your landlord or agent must carry out repairs within a reasonable time if you tell them about the problem.
+Your landlord or agent must carry out repairs within a reasonable time once you tell them about the problem.

-For example, if you report an emergency repair such as a broken boiler it could be reasonable for your landlord to carry out repairs within 24 hours.
+For example, if you report an emergency repair such as a broken boiler during winter it could be reasonable for your landlord to carry out repairs within 24 hours.

 Worried about eviction if you report repairs?